Mbekoe24/Project-2/p2/README.md

 # Project Description:

-This is a NBA Player Database, which includes live stats and league leaders.
+This is a NBA Player Database, which includes player list, stats and bio.
 This project was built using JavaScript, React.js, JSX, Bootstrap, and CSS.
 I will be using the NBA's API data to display brief player bio's/stats on the screen.
 My goal is to make this database feel as dynamic and authenic as possible.
 To help conceptualize my project, I will be using React Router to help navigate back and forth through my pages, CSS grid, and flex for the structoring of each component, Storybook for the button I will be using throughout my site, and some JavaScripit to help organize my data.
 The user must get at least 8 answers correct, to be crowned the newest Pokemon Master.

 # API:

-I will be using these NBA API's (https://rapidapi.com/blog/nba-basketball-stats-api/), (https://nba-players.herokuapp.com/)
+- I will be using this NBA API (https://nba-players.herokuapp.com/)

 # MVP: